ZERO FOOD WASTE

 We have come a long way since the environmental movement coined the phrase “Reduce, Reuse, Recycle” in the 1970s and how we try to follow the extended list at Daylesford.

 The first step to controlling waste is refusing to buy or accept any unnecessary food, packaging or materials.
 As a consumer, this is as simple as refusing plastic by taking your own shopping bags and buying unpackaged fruit and vegetables.
+We have recently launched our flagship Zero Waste Pantry at Daylesford Kingham with this in mind, replacing single-use packaging with refillable vessels, so our customers can shop sustainably.

 At Daylesford, we refuse to accept products from our suppliers that are packaged in unnecessary plastics and we have never given our customers plastic carrier bags in our farmshops.